-- Mr Robinson’s accrual of paid leave was exhausted in February 2017, though his absence continued on unpaid leave.
+- Mr Robinson’s entitlement to paid leave expired in February 2017, though his absence continued.
 Despite repeated requests, Mr Robinson never provided any detail about his prognosis or expected return to work.

-- On 8 May 2017, after a 7 month absence, Western Union terminated Mr Robinson’s employment.
+- On 8 May 2017, after a seven month absence, Western Union terminated Mr Robinson’s employment.
 The termination letter cited three reasons for the termination:

 - “You have not attended work for a period 7 of months” and “cannot give any indication as to when you will return”;